mvolkmann/blog/src/swift-ui.md

   When the `buttonStyle` view modifier is passed `.borderProminent`, the background is the accent color and the text is white.

-  To change the text color, apply the `foregroundColor` view modifier.
+  To change the text color,
+  apply the `foregroundColor` view modifier passing it a `Color`.

-  To change the background color, apply the `background` view modifier.
+  To change the background color, apply the `background` view modifier passing it a `Color`.

+  To disable a `Button`,
+  apply the `disabled` view modifier passing it a `Bool`.

   ```swift
   // Button containing text and action specified with a trailing closure.